6 Benefits of Open Access

 Interdisciplinary research analyses and harmonises links between disciplines into a coordinated whole.
 It stands out because it is more cooperative, involving scientists from different disciplines coming together, pooling their knowledge and skills.

-Access to research is vital for building on it and producing more.
+Access to research is vital for using its findings to inform future studies.
 Open Access ensures that researchers can access whatever research they need, whenever they need it.
 This prevents them from exclusively reading the research they know will be valuable and missing out on findings that could lead to innovation.

 Search engines and indexes blur the distinctions of disciplines and focus on common aims.
-If a researcher searches “climate change”, they will be able to access everything written on that topic.
+If a researcher searches “climate change”, they will be able to access everything written on that topic, including research items from several disciplines.

 This only works if research is Open Access.
-It enables scientists from one field to access the insights of other disciplines and build from them.
-If you want to learn more about interdisciplinary research and OA, we have a full article on the topic.
+Openness enables scientists from one field to access the insights of other disciplines and build from them.

 6. Satisfying funder requirements